exasol/error-reporting-lua/doc/user_guide/user_guide.md

 The predefined table keys are

 * `code`: machine-readable unique code (string)
-* `message`: Error description either as static string or as [format with placeholders](https://www.lua.org/manual/5.1/manual.html#pdf-string.format) (string)
+* `message`: Error description either as static string or containing placeholders in double curly brackets.
-* `parameters`: table of parameter values be used to replace placeholders in the description
+* `parameters`: table of parameter values be used to replace placeholders in the message and mitigations
-* `mitigations`: list of hints on how to fix the error (array of strings)
+* `mitigations`: list of hints on how to fix the error (array of strings), optionally containing placeholders

 The `parameters` must have a field `value`.
 Optionally you can explain what a parameters means using the field `description`.